-In 2015, Baylis was given some recognition for his efforts to improve patent law, when he received the OBE for his attempt to make intellectual property theft into a criminal offence.
+In 2015, Baylis was given some recognition for his efforts to improve patent law when he received the OBE for his attempt to make intellectual property theft into a criminal offense.
 He claimed that talking to the Queen at the event was like catching up with an “old mate.”

-He believed in helping people, whether it was the disabled friends that he met during his time as a stuntman, or the impoverished people living in communities without access to electricity and battery power.
+He believed in helping people, whether it was the disabled friends that he met during his time as a stuntman or the impoverished people living in communities without access to electricity and battery power.

 Baylis did so much more than just invent the wind-up radio.
-He also opened the door for people to start thinking differently about inventions, and entrepreneurship.
+He also opened the door for people to start thinking differently about inventions and entrepreneurship.
 Baylis believed that everyone can become an inventor if they’re willing to invest in their ideas.

 Through his battles with the patent office, his ongoing inventions, and his countless speaker sessions, Baylis inspired thousands.